khrona/UnityAwe/README.md

 # Web-Browsing in Unity3D

-UnityAwe is a Unity3D wrapper for the [http://awesomium.com](Awesomium Web-Browser Framework).
+UnityAwe is a Unity3D wrapper for the [Awesomium Web-Browser Framework](http://awesomium.com).
 It allows you to render and interact with web-pages within any Unity3D scene.

 ## How Do I Use This?